MetalES/Project-Zelda/README.md

-# ZeldaES-Solarus-Edition
+# Solarus Engine : Project Zelda
 Port from RPG Maker to the Solarus Engine.
 Files are incomplete but this is wanted, game will be playable when there will be "main.lua" in /data.

-Repo Update rate : each week.
+Repo Update rate : After Christmas, time to decompress.
 Advancement tracking : each major version.

 Do not ask for any feature request, the game already had enough feature to programm, and it's already a mess. /ffs

-Welcome to Zelda Eternal Struggle Solarus Edition's Git.
+Welcome to Solarus Engine : Project Zelda's Git.
 Here you can find the files of the game currently beind made.
 This game is being made using the Solarus engine*

-The game is currently in version 0.1
+The game is currently in version 0.15
-Currently working on : Hero Sprites
+Currently working on : Enemies

 To run: Windows: execute "solarus.exe" Linux: download executable or compile source available at http://www.solarus-games.org         Mac: download executable or compile source available at http://www.solarus-games.org
 Solarus is Christopho's A-RPG Engine that was originally made for Mystery of Solarus DX written in C++ that interprete LUA code for running user quest(s) (https://github.com/christopho).